The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation

-The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation is a book covering the history of the made-for-TV rock band, the Monkees.
-Written by Andrew Sandoval, it fully details the band's recording sessions, filming dates and public appearances from 1965-1970.
-Also included is an extensive listing of session musicians who worked on the Monkees' recordings.
+The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation is a 2005 book written by Andrew Sandoval.
+The book fully details The Monkees' recording sessions, filming dates and public appearances from 1965-1970.
+It also contains an extensive listing of session musicians who worked on the Monkees' recordings.

+2021 edition

+In June 2021, Sandoval published a newly rewritten and expanded second version of the book, The Monkees: The Day-by-Day Story, through his imprint Beatland Books.